Injured in an Auto Accident?

 Statute of Limitations for Bus Accident Claims in Tennessee

-If you’ve been injured in a bus accident in Knoxville, it’s important to act quickly.
+If you’ve been injured in a bus accident, it’s important to act quickly.
 Tennessee law places a strict time limit on personal injury claims.
 This is known as the “statute of limitations,” and in most cases, you have only one year from the date of the accident to file a lawsuit.
 Missing this deadline could mean losing your right to compensation entirely.

 There are exceptions to the one-year deadline.
 For example, the statute of limitations may be paused or tolled if the victim is a minor or mentally incapacitated.
 If the case involves a government agency (such as a public transit bus collision), you may need to file a notice of claim much sooner, sometimes within a few months.